 What’s the Forecast?

 Don’t let last minute business weather changes keep the business from hitting its sales goals.
 Managing sales forecasts is a difficult but necessary part of the job.
 Running a business depends on determining how to hit those marks by each quarter and build growth.
-The only want to do this is with consistent, repetitive practices which keep the sales team and manager working together in a positive way.
+The only way to do this is with consistent, repetitive practices, which keep the sales team and manager working together in a positive way.
 When this does not happen, or the team hits a tough spot, a sales consultant can step in and define expectations, guide managers on accurate forecasting, and begin to set the team going in the same direction.
-This is key to making sure the growth of the business does not suffer due to lack of foresight on the part of the managing team which could have been prevented with some quick shoring up of processes and getting things tightened up.
+This is key to making sure the growth of the business does not suffer due to lack of foresight on the part of the managing team, which could have been prevented with some quick shoring up of processes and getting things tightened up.

 Overall best practices for a business are to keep everyone headed in one direction, even as they seem to disparate moving parts.
 A machine is not run using the same one part, it takes them all working well together to keep it going.
 Sales consultants are a great way to bring things back into perspective and get everyone moving forward again in a healthy and robust manner.